-Ambelikou-Aletri • Apliki-Karamallos • Enkomi Pottery • Idalion • Karmi • Phoenician Kition • Phoenician Necropolis - Kition • Kourion • Maroni-Tsaroukakas • Phlamoudi-Melissa • Souskiou-Vathyrkakas • Vounous-Bellepais
+Ambelikou-Aletri • Apliki-Karamallos • Enkomi Pottery • Idalion • Karmi • Phoenician Kition • Phoenician Necropolis - Kition • Kourion • Maroni-Tsaroukkas • Phlamoudi-Melissa • Souskiou-Vathyrkakas • Vounous-Bellepais

 Ambelikou-Aletri (Anne-E. Dunn-Vaturi, 2004)

 Final Report on Ambelikou-Aletri,Cyprus